 A virtual mailbox offers a permanent business address that can receive all of your physical mail and packages.
 This mail is then scanned so that you can view it digitally from any device, like email.
 All you need is an internet connection and device, and you can access your mail from anywhere in the world, including the comfort of your home.
-You also have the ability to request what you want to do with your mail: open and scan, forward, recycle, or shred/destroy all with a click of the button.
+You also have the ability to request what you want to do with your mail: open and scan, forward, recycle, or shred/destroy all with a click of a button.

 Advantages of a Virtual Mailbox

-- You will never have to update your business address on your LLC documents, with this permanent address no matter if you move or change locations your address stays the same.
-It’s a permanent physical street address that is accepted for your LLC business address.
+- You will never have to update your business address on your LLC documents with this permanent address regardless of whether you move or change locations, your address stays the same.
+It’s a permanent physical street address that is accepted as your LLC business address.

 - Get affordable mail handling and mail forwarding services.
 Virtual offices also offer this but at a higher price compared to virtual mailboxes.

 - Don’t worry about going to a bank in person to deposit a check ever again.
-You can simply receive and deposit checks the moment you get it in your virtual mailbox.
+You can simply receive and deposit checks the moment you get them in your virtual mailbox.
 Have it deposited remotely.
 Note that a virtual office does not offer check depositing services.

 - All of your mail is scanned and digitized, which means you can digitally archive and organize all of your important business documents.
 If you ever need to search for something, you will have easy access to past documents without the pain of paper cuts or hours of wasted time from searching through piles of paper.
 Use this digital storage to track all of your business and tax information efficiently, in one place, and digitally.